 - Hunting - This is when the engine is idling up and down in intervals.
 It is looking for something 🔍.
 It cannot find the proper amount of fuel and compression at the right time.
 It could be running on some oil from worn components.
 Getting that extra oil and causing a little higher rev and then calming back down.

 - Just Rough – This can be from leaking injectors or poor timing.
 Fuel pump wear and several other things.

 - Missing – Every round you just hear a slight hesitation.
 This can be caused by a malfunctioning injector.
-It also can be caused by improper valve and injector clearance.
+It also can be caused by an improper valve and injector clearance.

 It is never good when you get up for work and the vehicle will not start.
 But what about when you get to work, and it won’t stop?
 Oh boy.
 Houston, we have a problem.
-This is known as run-away.
+This is known as a run-away.
 It can be very dangerous.
-We have all heard it in movies the iconic sound of a diesel turning over a couple times after it is shut off.
+We have all heard it in movies the iconic sound of a diesel turning over a couple of times after it is shut off.

 Though no efficient or pleasant oil can be used for fuel.
-So, when you shut it off and you have worn out pistons, rings or other components allow an oil mist to pass into the combustion chamber the engine can run on this until it runs out.
+So, when you shut it off and you have worn-out pistons, rings, or other components that allow an oil mist to pass into the combustion chamber the engine can run on this until it runs out.
 The turbocharger can also cause this when it fails.

-- Trough it in gear.
+- Throw it in gear.
 If you have a manual you have this option.
 Been there.
 If it is safe and no one is around.
 You can trough it into a low gear and pop the clutch and load can shut the engine down.

 - Cover the intake.
-Stop the engine from being able to breath.
+Stop the engine from being able to breathe.
 Cut off the air and it will shut down.
 Be careful here.
 Don’t let it suck a bunch of shop rags up.